SystemsApproach/private5g/arch.rst

 architecture.

-If you imagine the base stations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the bottom-most layers of that stack, where (a) digital/analog conversion happens, and (b) analog radio waves are transmitted/received.
+If you imagine the base stations as implementing a multi-layer protocol stack (which, as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the bottom-most layers of that stack, where (a) digital/analog conversion happens, and (b) analog radio waves are transmitted/received.
 Chapter 3 introduces radio